phfaist/flm/README.md

 parser is based on [*pylatexenc 3*](https://github.com/phfaist/pylatexenc) (which is currently still in development).

-LLM is used to write the contents of the [Error Correction Zoo](https://errorcorrectionzoo.org/) in a way that is intuitive for scientists, flexible, and robust.
+FLM is used to write the contents of the [Error Correction Zoo](https://errorcorrectionzoo.org/) in a way that is intuitive for scientists, flexible, and robust.
 It is easily extensible and closely resembles the LaTeX langauge that many scientists are familiar with.
-LLM pushes further one of the core insights of LaTeX, namely, that the code should *describe* document contents in an intuitive way, as a markup language, while disregarding as much as possible the details of how that contents will be typeset.
+FLM pushes further one of the core insights of LaTeX, namely, that the code should *describe* document contents in an intuitive way, as a markup language, while disregarding as much as possible the details of how that contents will be typeset.
 The final typesetting is fully customizable, e.g., through CSS styling of its HTML output (including the use of templates).

-You can install LLM with pip:
+You can install FLM with pip:
 ```bash
 $ pip install git+https://github.com/phfaist/flm.git@main
 ```